Skip to main content

 Tolerationsโ€‹

 When you use nodeSelector and the node pool is configured with Taints, you need to specify the Tolerations.
-Tolerations allow the scheduler to schedule pods with matching taints.
-See the kubernetes documentation for more information on using tolerations.
+Tolerations allow the scheduler to schedule Pods with matching taints.
+See the Kubernetes documentation for more information on using tolerations.

 Example pipeline configuration: